andrewrk/spacefight/README.md

 ## Building

-Dependencies:

- * libsdl2-dev
- * libsdl2-image-dev
- * libglm-dev
- * libassimp-dev
- * qmake
+Check spacefight.pro for the required libraries.

-Then `qmake spacefight.pro && make && ./spacefight`
+Build with Qt Creator or `qmake spacefight.pro && make && ./spacefight` Make sure you run with CWD set to this folder or it won't find the path to the assets.